-Utilizing American Recovery and Reinvestment Act funds, the recent $2.6 million project renovation?s goals, consistent with the General Services Administration?s (GSA) rooﬁng program, were to provide thermal and moisture protection; conserve energy and the environment; reduce utility costs; and help attain energy security by meeting Energy Independence and Security Act requirements; the project meets Sustainability Executive Order 13514.
+Utilizing American Recovery and Reinvestment Act funds, the $2.6 million project renovation's goals, consistent with the General Services Administration's (GSA) rooﬁng program, were to provide thermal and moisture protection; conserve energy and the environment; reduce utility costs; and help attain energy security by meeting Energy Independence and Security Act requirements; the project meets Sustainability Executive Order 13514.

 Restoration and construction were completed in phases, with the first in 1996 and the final phase in 1998.
 Situated in a U-shaped configuration in central downtown Atlanta, the center includes the former six-story Rich's Building and its beloved clock as the cornerstone of the facade (1924), the 10-story Midrise, the eight-story Bridge Building and the 24-story high-rise Tower.

 Things worked out beautifully, both literally and ﬁguratively.
 The two vegetated roofs are highlights of the buildings, with more than 198,000 colorful sedums, delospermas, native cacti, alliums and more from Saul Nurseries.
-They were planted 3/sf and are set in 4" of growing media from ItSaul Natural in a planting plan designed by Tremco Rooﬁng?s Mary Ann Uhlmann.
+Installed by Greenrise Technologies, they were planted 3/sf and are set in 4" of growing media from ItSaul Natural in a planting plan designed by Tremco Rooﬁng's Mary Ann Uhlmann.
 And, Mary Ann has set aside a small area for plant testing and propagation.

 The combination of rooﬁng systems is meeting the project goals as well, providing such beneﬁts as a lower installed cost than planned, cutting heating and cooling costs, reducing stormwater runoff by more than 600,000 gallons, and reducing the strain on rooftop HVAC equipment.
 A 20-year Tremco roof membrane warranty and separate Plant Establishment Warranty will enable the plants to thrive while helping protect the roofs.